panzerdp/dmitripavlutin.com/content/posts/109-avoid-hooks-mistakes/index.md

 }
 ```

 Now, no matter `id` is empty or not, the `useState()` and `useEffect()` hooks are always invoked in the same order.

-That's how hooks should always be invoked.
+Here's a good practice that helps to avoid conditional rendering of hooks:

-A rule of thumb is to execute the hooks at the top of the component body. [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) can help you enforce the correct hooks execution order.
+>  Execute the hooks at the top of the component body, the conditional rendering logic move to the bottom.

+[eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks) can also help you enforce the correct hooks execution order.

 ## 2. Do Not use stale state